 You can personalize the house to suit your tastes.
 New construction allows you to choose the finishes that you want, therefore eliminating the added cost you’d have to pay to renovate.

-Options are not endless.
 You maybe able to pick out the flooring, color of cabinets, and what fixtures you would like.
 However, your selections are not endless on what you can modify.
 You will likely not be able to change any major structural component.
 Or you may not be able to add that fireplace to the living room, or put in that skylight in the primary bathroom before you move in.
 Always check to see what options are available to you and what you cannot change.